Best baby food makers and blenders 2023 - tested by parents

 Reasons to avoid

-Although it can hold 900mls capacity, it doesn’t compromise on style- it isn’t clunky or sprawling, and it looks lovely.
+Although it can hold 900mls capacity, it doesn’t compromise on style - it isn’t clunky or sprawling, and it looks lovely.
 A rectangular shape, its dark grey colour is complemented by a vibrant blue water tank and matching digital display, which even flips out for easier reading.
 The icons on the front of the machine are just for decoration, but similar markings along the top light up to indicate which setting is in use.
+Clever.

-Steaming is achieved by attaching an additional smaller jug to the top of the blending jug.
-Once complete, the smaller attachment is removed, the easy to handle blending lid popped on, and then blending can begin.
-The water tank is located securely at the back, while neither the machine nor its parts feel delicate or easily breakable.
-As for sterlising, this can be achieved in just 8 minutes, making it a great alternative to a microwave steamer or separate machine.
+The water tank is located securely at the back, and neither the machine nor its parts felt delicate or easily breakable.
+As for sterilising, I could achieve this in just 8 minutes, making it a great alternative to a microwave steamer or separate machine.

 4. BabyBrezza Deluxe One Step